Last Updated on

 These programs include courses in project control and management, design, construction methods and materials, cost estimation, building codes and standards, and contract administration.
 Courses in mathematics and statistics are also relevant.

-In India, 15 plus colleges offer construction management or construction technology programs.
+In India, around 17 construction management colleges and institutes offer construction management or construction technology programs.
 An associate’s degree combined with work experience is typical for managers who supervise smaller projects.
 Also, few universities offer master’s degree programs in management in construction.

 You Might Be Interested In;